RMS Empress of Canada (1960): Canadian Pacific

 Her last transatlantic crossing from Liverpool was to St John where she arrived on 13 December 1963.
 She then proceeded to New York from where over the winter of 1963-64 she made six Caribbean cruises of between nine and 16 days in duration.
 The last of the cruises departed from New York on 27 March 1964 with 715 passengers which was the most she had ever carried up until then.

 On her regular transatlantic crossings she continued to carry many immigrants, an example being that 500 of the 1,006 passengers that she landed at Quebec on 12 July 1965 were immigrants.
 A strike had prevented her transporting them all the way to Montreal and the same for the next crossing from Liverpool.
 Over the winter season from 11 December 1965 to 19 March 1966 the ship made eight cruises of up to 15 days in duration.

 Her owners had programmed a total of 23 transatlantic sailings for 1966 but a strike by the National Union of Seamen disrupted these plans.
 This caused her to sit after docking at Liverpool on 20 May until the 4 July when she was finally able to depart for Montreal, arriving on 11 July.
 The backlog of passengers due to the strike meant that the 1,087 passengers she carried on this voyage was her highest ever.

 Over the 1966-67 winter season she made seven cruises between 10 December 1966 and 24 March 1967.
-Among the 24 transatlantic sailings that she completed in 1967 she made a five special Expo branded sailings from Liverpool to support Expo 67, which was being held in Montreal.
+Among the 24 transatlantic sailings that she completed in 1967 she made five special Expo branded sailings from Liverpool to support Expo 67, which was being held in Montreal.
 Among the passengers on the Expo sailing that arrived in Montreal on 5 July 1967 were Prince Rainier and Princess Grace of Monaco and their three children.

 Her last winter crossing for 1967 departed from Liverpool on 24 November 1967 to Quebec from where she made a coastal cruise to New York on 2 December from where she provided seven winter cruises, the last being completed on 23 March 1968.
 During one of them she ran aground at San Juan, Puerto Rico on 8 February 1968, but was pulled free with no damage.
 On 4 May in that same year she struck a whale which became impaled on her bow.
 It was dislodged by going full astern.

 In 1968 she made 24 transatlantic sailings followed by 16 cruises with the season being extended by her sailing from New York on 3 June 1969 direct to Liverpool, from where she made three summer cruises: 14 days to the Scandinavian capitals and the North Cape starting on 2 July, a three-day mini cruise on 1 August, and a 15-day Mediterranean trip on 19 September, interspersed with the occasional transatlantic service.